is the low-level function used in Mathematica sessions to convert expressions into boxes.

-form can be StandardForm, TraditionalForm, or any other output form.
+- form can be StandardForm, TraditionalForm, or any other format represented using boxes.